thesadru/disnake/docs/migrating.rst

 In v1.0 this converter system was revamped to allow instances of :class:`~ext.commands.Converter` derived classes to be passed.
-For consistency, the :meth:`~ext.commands.Converter.convert` method was changed to always be a coroutine and will now take the two arguments as parameters.
+For consistency, the :meth:`~ext.commands.Converter.convert` method was changed to always be a corotine and will now take the two arguments as parameters.

 Essentially, before: ::